 During Memorial Day weekend a neighbor’s hunting dog came into our yard and went after Charlie, tumbling him on the ground and biting him viciously.
 I was able to snatch him away but not before he got a bloody gash on his back.
 A week later we were running around the neighborhood and another dog ran out of their yard and went after my puppy – I pulled him into my arms by his leash to save him.

 Both these instances made me very grateful for my oils so I wanted to share how I use them on Charlie:

-- Melaleuca (Tea Tree) on his bite to stop bleeding and disinfect
+- Melaleuca (Tea Tree) on his bite to support healing

 - Lavender to calm him down (I used it when we lived in Texas to curb his reaction to environmental threats and it helped a ton!)